TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/internal-looping.md

   rewrite_to: tyk://ZGVmYXVsdC9iYXNpYy1hdXRoLWludGVybmFs/basic/$2
 ```

-# Proxy to internal apis
+Proxy to Internal APIs

-A `target_internal` field on `proxy` object is used to target other api resources.
-This field properties are the same as the ones described for `rewrite_to_internal`.
+The proxy object’s target_internal field references other API resources.
+This field shares the same properties as those described for rewrite_to_internal, ensuring consistent configuration.